BSU Catalog Home | Geography Program | All-University Courses and Descriptions

 4190 FIELD GEOGRAPHY (3 credits) Field studies of selected geographic problems.
 Prerequisite: GEOG 3226 or consent of instructor.

 4200 QUANTITATIVE PROCEDURES IN GEOGRAPHIC INVESTIGATION (3 credits) Techniques of computer-aided analysis and quantitative methods related to spatial problems.
 Introduction to geographic source materials.
 Systematic.
-Prerequisites: Any introductory statistics course and GEOG 3226 or consent of instructor.
+Prerequisites: GEOG 3226 or consent of instructor.

 4210 THE HISTORY AND DEVELOPMENT OF GEOGRAPHIC THOUGHT (3 credits) Development of the discipline of Geography with emphasis on both the historical and recent developments in the field.
 Includes a critical analysis of writing of representative geographers.
 Note: Capstone course in the B.A. and B.S., option A. Prerequisite: Senior status geography major or minor.

 4233 ADVANCED GEOGRAPHIC INFORMATION SYSTEMS (GIS) (3 credits) Intermediate and advanced topics in geographic information science and spatial analysis using GIS software.
-For students seeking greater understanding of GIS theory, technology, and applications.
+Greater understanding of GIS theory, technology, and applications.
+Emphasizes software applications in producing various quantitative and thematic maps.
 Exercises focus on development, management, and analysis of GIS data.
 (Lecture/Lab) Prerequisites: GEOG 2231 and GEOG 2232.